 Treating the mitochondria of patients with autism with butyrate can be challenging due to its unique characteristics, however.
 Butyrate is the chemical that gives vomit its characteristic smell, which makes it extremely unpalatable to most patients and introduces practical barriers to administration.
 “Butyrate is a gross compound to deal with,” Slattery says.
 “Trying to get patients with autism to consume butyrate is not a small task unless you’ve been able to mask the taste and encapsulate it so that the patients don’t know they’re consuming butyrate.”

 Some researchers have addressed this challenge by creating tolerable pill formulations for butyrate supplements—a major innovation which vastly broadens the landscape of potential therapies.
-Tesseract Medical, which works with cutting-edge therapies for neurological and gastrointestinal conditions, has produced two such supplements: ProButyrate and AuRx.
+Tesseract Medical Research, which works with cutting-edge therapies for neurological and gastrointestinal conditions, has produced two such supplements: ProButyrate and AuRx.
 “The thing that Tesseract has done that sets them apart from anyone else in the field is that they’ve developed a palatable supplement,” Slattery explains.
 This means that butyrate can be administered in a therapeutic capacity unlike ever before and could be a massive boon to patients.
 However, taste is not the only challenge to butyrate use; butyrate suffers from significantly poor bioavailability, which means that only specialized nutraceutical delivery mechanisms have a chance at providing a therapeutic benefit.

 Butyrate is naturally produced by the body, and the body readily metabolizes any additional butyrate consumed orally as a result.
 This prevents it from accessing the areas of the body that it needs to act on in order to produce symptom relief.
 To work around this obstacle, Tesseract has developed highly bioavailable delivery systems which are thought to deliver intact butyrate directly to the physiological target.
 “You have to deliver butyrate throughout the GI tract, but in particular, the colon,” says Slattery, “It is not an easy thing to do, but Tesseract has accomplished that.”
 By delivering butyrate to the colon, the compound can exercise its antioxidant defense capabilities on the cells that need the most assistance in patients with autism.